Phytochemistry & Compounds

 All mammals have a biological and neurological system specifically tasked to receive and process nutritional cannabinoids.
 The endocannabinoid system (ECS) is involved in a variety of physiological processes including appetite, pain-sensation, nausea, mood, memory, and inflammation.

-Cannabinoids (like CBD) are naturally occurring compounds present in trace amounts in several plants, most notably (though not exclusively) in cannabis.
+Cannabinoids (like hemp) are naturally occurring compounds present in trace amounts in several plants, most notably (though not exclusively) in cannabis.
 Cannabinoids have been cultivated for thousands of years, in part because they uniquely interact with the ECS.
 For more information on the ECS see this article.